18F/18f.gsa.gov/_team/jen.md

 After graduating from American University with a degree in Graphic Design, Jen worked at a small design studio before joining the Consumer Financial Protection Bureau as a Design and Technology Fellow.

 "I work to make the government better and more efficient and more emphathetic," she says.
-"I really enjoy using my skills to make an impact and make peoples lives easier when they interact with government services.""
+"I really enjoy using my skills to make an impact and make peoples lives easier when they interact with government services."